 The Company's marketable investments consist of U.S. agency securities and government sponsored securities, U.S. treasury securities, certificates of deposit, municipal bonds, corporate bonds and commercial paper.
 The Company determines the appropriate classification of its investments in marketable investments at the time of purchase and re-evaluates such designation at each balance sheet date.
 The Company's marketable investments have been classified and accounted for as available-for-sale.
+The intent is that all marketable investments are available for use in the Company's current operations, including marketable investments with maturity dates greater than one year from December 31, 2023.
 Marketable investments are carried at fair value.